How to Strategically Create Cornerstone Content that Drives New Revenue, with Stephen Woessner

 When you get this right – you give yourself the freedom and flexibility to build the kind of business that you want – that you desire – to truly live the kind of life that you want to live.

-Recently, I interviewed Dianna Booher for an encore episode, which airs on Monday, February 5th as Episode 678 – and during our discussion – Dianna explained how she was able to sell her company because of the reputation she had built in the industry as a thought leader because of her books, training courses, and other ways she helped create impact with her audience.
+Check our Dianna Booher’s interview, Episode 678 – and during our discussion – Dianna explained how she was able to sell her company because of the reputation she had built in the industry as a thought leader because of her books, training courses, and other ways she helped create impact with her audience.
 Her body of work is impressive and she was rewarded for it – and you can follow a similar path if you are willing to put in the work.